illinois-cs415/illinois-cs415.github.io/_assignments/4crmp.md

 Taking the course for an extra credit hour requires the completion of a extra project in addition to the course project done by the entire class.
 The main focus of the 4 Credit Project will be to implement something using the VR capabilities of Unreal Engine.
 But there are other options as well.
-This is an opportunity to learn a new thing or implement something you always wanted to...so long as it is related to the course in some way.

 ## Frequently Asked Questions